Coke’s pursuit of Costa Coffee began in Starbucks’ hometown

 Instead, Coke made about $25.5 million on the JAB acquisition.
 Coke had been working with Keurig on a since-scrapped cold version of the coffee brewer’s single-serve machine.
 Dr Pepper and Keurig merged this year to create another big beverage company that could nip at PepsiCo and Coke’s heels.

-Coke is also the biggest shareholder at Monster Beverage, a maker of energy drinks.
+Coke is the biggest shareholder at Monster Beverage, a maker of energy drinks.
 If they had to do it over again, they’d likely buy out the entire company, said Ken Shea, an analyst at Bloomberg Intelligence.
 And with the Costa deal, Quincey took a bolder step, paying up to give the soda giant a firm foothold in the coffee market.

 “Coffee is growing and they know they have to be committed to it,” Shea said.
 “This represents a more aggressive Coca-Cola — they know they need to move faster.”